Rescues in Turkey offer moments of relief in quake aftermath

 Even though experts say trapped people can live for a week or more, the chances of finding survivors are dimming.

-Some in Turkey have complained that the government was slow to respond, a perception that could hurt Turkish President Recep Tayyip Erdogan as he faces a tough battle for reelection in May.

-The disaster compounded suffering in a region beset by Syria’s 12-year civil war, which has displaced millions of people within the country and left them dependent on aid and sent millions more seeking refuge in Turkey.
+The disaster compounded suffering in a region beset by Syria’s 12-year civil war, which has displaced millions of people within the country and left them dependent on aid.
+The fighting sent millions more to seek refuge in Turkey.

-The ongoing conflict has isolated many areas of Syria and complicated efforts to get aid in.
-The U.N. said the first earthquake-related aid convoy crossed from Turkey into northwestern Syria on Friday — a day after a pre-planned aid shipment arrived.
+The conflict has isolated many areas of Syria and complicated efforts to get aid in.
+The U.N. said the first earthquake-related aid convoy crossed from Turkey into northwestern Syria on Friday — a day after an aid shipment planned before the disaster arrived.

-The trucks managed to navigate a route that had been obstructed for days by debris.
+The U.N. refugee agency estimates as many as 5.3 million people have been left homeless in Syria.
+Sivanka Dhanapala, the country representative in Syria for UNHCR, told reporters Friday that the agency is focusing on providing tents, plastic sheeting, thermal blankets, sleeping mats and winter clothing.

-Syrian President Bashar Assad made his first public appearance in an earthquake-devastated area of the country since the disaster.
-Assad and his wife, Asmaa, visited survivors at the Aleppo University Hospital, Syrian state media said.
-He then visited rescuers in one of the hardest-hit areas in the city.
+Syrian President Bashar Assad and his wife, Asmaa, visited survivors at the Aleppo University Hospital, according to Syrian state media.
+It was the leader’s first public appearance in an affected area of the country since the disaster.
+He then visited rescuers in one of the city’s hardest-hit areas.

-Aleppo has been scarred by years of heavy bombardment and shelling — much of it by the forces of Assad and his ally, Russia — and it was among the most devastated cities by the Feb.
-6 earthquake.
+Aleppo has been scarred by years of heavy bombardment and shelling — much of it by the forces of Assad and his ally, Russia — and it was among the cities most devastated by the earthquake.

-World Health Organization Director-General Tedros Adhanom Ghebreyesus and Dr. Michael Ryan, WHO’s head of emergencies, were expected to arrive in the city later Friday to help support the delivery of assistance.
+The Syrian government on Friday also announced that it will allow aid to reach all parts of the country, including areas held by insurgent groups in the northwest.

+Also Friday, the outlawed Kurdistan Workers’ Party, or PKK, said it was declaring a cease-fire in its separatist insurgency in Turkey’s mainly Kurdish southeast, including some areas affected by the quake.

-Turkey’s disaster management agency said more than 18,900 people had been confirmed killed in the disaster so far in Turkey, with some 75,000 injured.
+Turkey’s disaster-management agency said more than 20,200 people had been confirmed killed in the disaster so far in Turkey, with more than 80,000 injured.

-More than 3,300 have been confirmed killed on the other side of the border in Syria, bringing the total number of dead to more than 21,600.
+More than 3,500 have been confirmed killed in Syria, bringing the total number of dead to more than 23,000.

 Some 12,000 buildings in Turkey have either collapsed or sustained serious damage, according to Turkey’s minister of environment and urban planning, Murat Kurum.

-Engineers suggested that the scale of the devastation is partly explained by lax enforcement of building codes, which some have warned for years would make them vulnerable to earthquakes.
+Engineers suggested that the scale of the devastation was partly explained by lax enforcement of building codes.

-Mustafa Turan counted 248 collapsed buildings between the airport and the center of Adiyaman after he rushed to his hometown from Istanbul following the quake.

-The journalist said Friday that 15 of his relatives had been killed, and scores of people were sleeping outside or in tents.